Islamic Style Interior Design - Essentials for Modern Homes

 FAQ

-• You can highlight a patterned rug, add mosaic tiles to a corner, or hang calligraphy art.
-Carved screens and simple lanterns work well too.
-Focus on natural lighting and balanced symmetry for a modern touch with tradition.
+Perhaps highlight a patterned rug, display mosaic tiles in a corner, or use calligraphy art.
+Carved screens and simple lanterns will work well, too.
+To achieve a modern look with a traditional twist, ensure the natural lighting is balanced together with the symmetry of the room.

-• Symmetry is foundational - it brings balance and calm.
-Arrange furniture and decor in pairs or along central axes when possible.
-Even a few symmetrical touches, like matching side tables, help reinforce the style.
+Symmetry brings balance and calm.
+Arrange furniture and décor in pairs or along central axes whenever possible.
+Even just a few similar details, like matching nightstands in the bedroom, will help the space appear harmonious and balanced.